aws-samples/machine-learning-using-k8s/jupyterhub.md

    ```

    ![JupyterHub GPU Verification](images/jupyter-output-gpu.png)

+   Click on `Run` to run code and see the output:

    You can always go back to your home page by clicking on `Control Panel` in the top right corner.